jonnybottles/MenuFestoCPP/README.md

-# MenufestoCPP
+# Menufesto CPP

-MenuFesto is a limited C++ menu library that has a clear, defined purpose (much like a manifesto) and set of features to provide for creating and managing menus.
+MenuFesto CPP is a limited C++ menu library that has a clear, defined purpose (much like a manifesto) and set of features to provide for creating and managing menus.

 ## Files